Mary A. Lehman: Taxes

 Lehman introduced legislation in the 2020 legislative session that would require corporate combined tax reporting.
 The bill passed the House of Delegates but did not receive a vote in the state senate.
 She also cosponsored legislation that would create a multi-state compact to end corporate tax breaks aimed at getting businesses to move across state lines.

 Transportation

 As a councilwoman, Lehman was vocally opposed to a proposed high-speed maglev train that would run from Washington, D.C., to Baltimore, citing concerns over the train's environmental impact, cost, and economic potential.
 In the 2018 legislative session, she filed legislation that would have provided state income and property tax credits to companies affected by the maglev's construction.

 Lehman introduced legislation in the 2020 legislative session that would give local governments veto power over state-backed toll road projects.
 She said that she would oppose a repeal of existing laws that give Eastern Shore counties the right to block state-backed toll facilities.

+Personal life

+Lehman is married and has four children.
+She attends religious services at the Resurrection Catholic Church in Burtonsville, Maryland.